johnreyes96/artificial-intelligence/README.md

 # Artificial intelligence algorithms
-Algorithms developed in Jupyter Notebook on artificial intelligence.
+Algorithms developed in Python on artificial intelligence.